Future Object Detection with Spatiotemporal Transformers: Experiments

 The results are shown in Table~\ref{tab:baseline-comparison}.
-The naive approach fares very poorly, indicating large changes in the scene.
+The naive approach fares very poorly, indicating large changes from $T$ to $T+\tau$.
 The tracking solution improves the performance across the board, but still struggles.
 Likely, the simple matching and extrapolation heuristics prove insufficient over the large prediction horizon.
-The F2F adaptation proves much stronger, in several cases more than twice as good as the tracking solution.
-Interestingly, despite making use of multiple frames, it is consistently beaten by our Singleframe + Ego solution.
-This clearly demonstrates the advantage of incorporating ego-motion.
-Finally, our spatiotemporal version outperforms the other approaches for all but the smallest objects.
+Both FasterRCNN and ConditionalDETR perform comparably with the tracking-based method despite only having access to a single frame, showing the potential of end-to-end training for this task.
+The spatiotemporal F2F adaptation proves much stronger, in several cases more than twice as good as the tracking solution.
+Our proposed spatiotemporal method consistently outperforms F2F, especially for large objects, likely due to the flexibility of our attention mechanism.
+Interestingly, both spatiotemporal methods are outperformed by our Singleframe + Ego solution - clearly demonstrating the advantage of incorporating ego-motion.
+Our final approach, incorporating both multiple frames and ego-motion outperforms the other approaches for all but the smallest objects.
 However, we note that there is still a substantial gap to the oracle, likely due to the stochastic nature of the future.

 Part of the motivation behind future prediction is to compensate for the latency induced by the object detector.
 For the relatively long horizon of 500 ms, compared to typical network latencies, we have seen that the zero-latency oracle has much better performance.
 Table \ref{tab:baseline-latencies} compares the performance of our future predictions with the oracle, for a number of prediction horizons.
 As expected, the gap shrinks for shorter horizons.
-More surprisingly, we find a threshold, near 100ms, where the future predictions are roughly on par with the oracle.
+More surprisingly, we find a threshold, near 100 ms, where the future predictions are roughly on par with the oracle.
 In the case of cars, we even outperform the oracle, likely thanks to the addition of ego-motion and spatiotemporal cues.
 These results suggests an additional element to the traditional latency-accuracy tradeoff -- the future prediction horizon.

+\parsection{Spatiotemporal Ablation} In Section~\ref{sec:method}, we introduced three mechanisms that each enables the neural network to process video data.
+Each mechanism can be applied either in the encoder or the decoder.
+We compare the different alternatives and report the results in Table~\ref{tab:ablations}.
+Compared to the single-frame version, all spatiotemporal variants improve performance substantially.
+This indicates that each of the three different mechanisms learns to capture and make use of the dynamics in the scene.
+Interestingly, joint and sequential attention work best in the decoder, while the recurrent mechanism obtain the best results in the encoder.
+Best performance is obtained with sequential cross-attention in the decoder.